• Skip to primary navigation

 • ¼ teaspoon sesame oil

-• Handful peanuts whole or coarsely chopped
+• Handful of peanuts whole or coarsely chopped

 • Cubed baked tofu or vegan chick'n strips (Optional toppings)